Benocs/utee/README.rst

 ================================

 Utee is a tool to transparently (preserve the source IP) replicate a UDP stream to one or more destinations.
-It supports to modes of operation: tee and distribution.
+It supports two modes of operation: tee and distribution.

 In tee mode, utee duplicates incoming traffic and sends it to the